TechWise-Cohort2-Team21/GLOpyL/documentation/meetinglog.md

 * discussed the next language we will implement into the program and chose French.

 Second Presentation: July 19, 2023 7:00 to 9:00 PM EST (Wednesday)

+Meeting 5: July 24, 2023 7:00 to 9:00 PM EST (Monday)
+* got keywords to work with french
+* brainstormed future things to implement into the program
+* started 2nd of augusts presentation
+* started working on chinese keywords.